sermanoire/Privournal/README.md

 ## Demo + Try it yourself!

-I will also be uploadeding a commercial style demo video too, Hehe, it might help you see how the flow looks like in action.
+I will also be uploading a commercial style demo video too, Hehe, it might help you see how the flow looks like in action.
 (It will be uploaded on Privournal's Youtube chaneel and don't worry i'll add the link here too!

 For now,